Sergei Skripal: Education, military intelligence

-In 1972, Skripal completed the military engineering school in Kaliningrad named Zhdanov, located in the village of Borisovo (formerly Kraußen (Königsberg)) with the qualification of a sapper-paratrooper.
+In 1972, Skripal completed the Zhdanov military engineering school in Kaliningrad, located in the village of Borisovo (formerly Kraußen (Königsberg)) with the qualification of a sapper-paratrooper.
 He then studied at the Moscow Military Engineering Academy and subsequently served in the Soviet Airborne Troops where he was deployed to Afghanistan during the Soviet–Afghan War under the command of Boris Gromov.

 Skripal was co-opted to the military intelligence (GRU) from the Airborne Troops.
 In the early 1990s, he was posted as a GRU officer at the embassy in Malta.
 In 1994, he obtained a position in the military attaché′s office in Madrid, Spain.
 In 1995, according to the FSB and other sources, while in Spain, he was recruited to British intelligence by British intelligence agent Pablo Miller posing as Antonio Alvarez de Hidalgo.
 According to intelligence sources cited by The Times in March 2018, Skripal was first spotted for potential development as an asset by Spanish intelligence but was approached by the British recruiter around July 1995 and was given the codename 'Forthwith'.
 According to the FSB, Pablo Miller was also involved in efforts to recruit other Russian assets and was in contact with Alexander Litvinenko.

 In 1996, due to his diabetes, Skripal was sent back to Moscow, where he went on to work in the GRU headquarters and for a while was acting director of the GRU personnel department.
 Skripal held the rank of colonel when he retired, due to his inadequate health condition, in 1999.
 He continued to make trips to Spain, where he had a house near Málaga at his disposal, provided by his handlers.

 According to Russian prosecutors, he began working for the United Kingdom's Secret Intelligence Service (MI6) in 1995 and passed on state secrets, such as the identities of Russian intelligence agents.
 After his retirement, he worked in the Household Department of the Russian foreign ministry, while continuing to work for MI6.
 He was alleged to have blown the cover of 300 Russian agents.

 From 2001, Skripal worked in the Ministry of Municipalities of the Government of Moscow Oblast.